pangpang20/docs.getdbt.com/website/docs/docs/cloud/manage-access/about-access.md

 ## Groups

-Groups in dbt Cloud serve much of the same purpose as they do in traditional directory tools &mdash; to gather individual users together to make bulk assignment of permissions easier.
+Groups in dbt Cloud serve much of the same purpose as they do in traditional directory tools &mdash; to gather individual users together to make bulk assignments of permissions easier.

 The permissions available depends on whether you're on an [Enterprise](/docs/cloud/manage-access/enterprise-permissions) or [self-service Team](/docs/cloud/manage-access/self-service-permissions) plan.